Current Exhibitions

 This small exhibition opened in November 2019 and documents the story of the prehistoric skull found in 1953 - that of a woman who turned out to be nine to twelve-thousand years old.
 Learn about the discovery and the excitement as the oldest North American skull at the time, as well as its subsequent history in connection with Midland and the Museum.
 See what the Llano Estacado region was like during this ancient time and a replica of the skull!

-Sea of Grass: The West Texas Farming and Ranching Frontier
+Sea of Grass: Midland and The West Texas Frontier